I love animals. They fascinate me. Sometimes I just want to dig deep into something about the animal kingdom. This

-Although lizards can be interesting, beautiful, and beneficial (because they eat many common pests such as roaches, crickets, and ants), few people want them running around loose in their home.
-But lizards don’t typically wait for an invitation; sometimes they take matters into their own hands.
+Although lizards can be interesting, beautiful, and beneficial (because they eat many common pests such as roaches, crickets, and ants), few people want them running around loose in their homes.
+But lizards don’t typically wait for an invitation; sometimes, they take matters into their own hands.

 If you find one of these independent thinkers in your home, you may be wondering how to successfully convince them to leave.
 Unfortunately, it will take a lot more effort on your part than it took to get them to join you in the first place.
-Since most lizards are beneficial, and most are harmless to humans, it's best to gently catch them, and then release them into the great outdoors, where they can still control pests around the outside of your home.
+Since most lizards are beneficial, and most are harmless to humans, it's best to catch them gently, and then release them into the great outdoors, where they can still control pests around the outside of your home.

 The Gila Monster and the Mexican beaded lizard are poisonous.
 (See pictures to the right.)
 Do not attempt to catch these lizards.
 It's best to leave these lizards to the experts.
 Contact a professional pest control service to help in the removal of these lizards.

 Gather the Following Items (This Is your Arsenal!):

-- A plastic container, or a small cardboard box, such as a shoe box (if the lizard is to large for a shoe box, consider calling pest control)
+- A plastic container, or a small cardboard box, such as a shoebox (if the lizard is too large for a shoebox, consider calling pest control)

 - A broom, dowel rod, or yardstick